Building Healthy Communities | Lower East Side

-The Two Bridges neighborhood on Manhattan’s Lower East Side is an economically, culturally, and ethnically diverse neighborhood.
-In spite of a recent wave of gentrification, tens of thousands of working-class and low- to moderate-income individuals and families—many with deep roots in the neighborhood, and others just arriving—still call this neighborhood home.
+Manhattan’s Lower East Side comprises a range of economically, culturally, and ethnically diverse neighborhoods.
+In spite of a recent wave of gentrification, tens of thousands of working-class and low- to moderate-income individuals and families—many with deep roots going back generations, and others just arriving—still call these neighborhoods home.

 Grantee Name: Two Bridges Neighborhood Council